supertokens/blog/content/user-roles/index.md

     }
     // ...
     ```
-    It may cause issues if a user has the `"admin"` and `"regular-user"` role - despite having the `"admin"` role, they will not be able to edit all the blogs cause it will execute into the first `if` statement above.
+    It may cause issues if a user has the `"admin"` and `"regular-user"` roles - despite having the `"admin"` role, they will not be able to edit all the blogs cause it will execute into the first `if` statement above.

 ## Example usage (with code)